milan0207/Java-budgeting-app/README.md

 1. **MainPanel**: The main panel of the application, featuring buttons for adding a product, viewing a product, and accessing statistics.

+2. **AddProductPanel**: This panel is designed for adding new products to the application.
+It features a back button for navigation, text fields for entering the product's name, price, and date, a combo box for selecting the product's category, and a button for adding the product.

-2. **ViewProductPanel**: Displays a table of product data loaded from a text file.
+3. **ViewProductPanel**: Displays a table of product data loaded from a text file.
 It includes a button to view detailed statistics related to the products.

-3. **ViewStatisticsPanel**: Provides a detailed view of product statistics, allowing users to filter data by year and month.
+4. **ViewStatisticsPanel**: Provides a detailed view of product statistics, allowing users to filter data by year and month.
 This panel displays a pie chart illustrating spending by category for the selected time period.

 ## Data Storage